Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 Local organisations like Alzheimer’s Association chapters offer educational programs, caregiver training workshops, and support groups where you can connect with others facing similar challenges.

-By participating in these events and gatherings, you’ll learn practical for managing dementia-related behaviours and discover new strategies to improve communication and maintain meaningful connections with your loved one.
+By participating in these events and gatherings, you’ll learn practical tips for managing dementia-related behaviours and discover new strategies to improve communication and maintain meaningful connections with your loved one.

 In addition to local resources, there are many online platforms offering guidance on various aspects of caregiving.